 Alarm bells were ringing.
 Whispered news of the scandal spread from tilted head to tilted head in the faculty rooms.
-Were we ostracized, Allan and I?
+Were we ostracized, Allyn and I?
 Well, not quite, but nearly.
 The ‘sordid’ news was communicated from one scandal-loving assembly to another.
-Allan P has fallen for the young woman who is doing her first year at the St. Petri lycée.
+Allyn P has fallen for the young woman who is doing her first year at the St. Petri lycée.
 A marriage is breaking up.
 A wife and three sons!
 A scandal like this had rarely been heard of in this moral city.
-Allan had come over with his family to spend a year at my school in Malmö on a Fulbright scholarship.
+Allyn had come over with his family to spend a year at my school in Malmö on a Fulbright scholarship.
 What happened was like lightning from a clear sky.

 I was in love.
 We were in love.
 We knew perfectly well what we were doing, but nothing could make us say ‘No, this must not happen.
-Allan has to go back to Syracuse, upstate New York, and pick up his job as a speech and drama teacher.’
+Allyn has to go back to Syracuse, upstate New York, and pick up his job as a speech and drama teacher.’
 Of course we had caused a crisis that was going to have consequences we could only vaguely imagine at this point.
 But it did happen.

 I spent the summer working as an English teacher in Torquay, South Devon.
 I had taken a year’s paid leave of absence from my school to study English in the U.S. for a higher Swedish diploma.
 I saw the English professor and I learned that two courses were obligatory, the history of the English language and American literature.
 In Göteborg, where I had to go to get my permanent visa, they asked me where I was going to study.
 Not knowing anything about universities in N.Y.
 City I boldly said New York University.
 The man just said, You know that tuition is very expensive at NYU?
 I said I knew.
 I didn’t.